 I have read a lot of articles where people are recommending an array of different hosts.
 I believe there are many hosts out there who do a really, really good job, and strive to provide the best service for their customers.
 If you run your website with WordPress, there are a few hosts out there that offer their hosting packages with full services and technology around the WordPress platform.

-I don’t have a recipe or formula for how to find the perfect host, because I think there is no such thing as the perfect host.
 As with every other business, hosting companies change and evolve in a cyclical movement.
 Some are getting better, while others are growing and scaling their foundations, which may temporarily affect parts of their business.
 And this may lead to unhappy customers.
-Others don’t offer the features a website needs as it’s growing, and leave its owner no choice than changing the hosting company.
+It’s really ok to switch your hosting provider from time to time.

 If you run a WordPress website you can make use of some great plugins to do most of the work, but you will need to know what you are doing in order to get it right.
 Be aware that your website will be down for some time.
 The better you are prepared for the move, the shorter this downtime will be, and the less your business will be affected by it.